 In a vehicle, the purpose of a fuse is to safeguard its wiring.
 As electrical current passes through wires, heat is generated; if too much current passes through them, they could overheat and start a fire.

-A fuse must be installed between the power source and load so that if the current passing through becomes excessively high, it will “blow,” meaning open up and break the circuit.
+A fuse must be installed between the power source and load so that if the current passing through becomes excessively high, it will “blow,” meaning opens up and breaks the circuit.

 Fuses are designed to prevent too much current from reaching the load and damaging it.
 Fuses are rated according to how much current they can safely handle; for instance, a 30-amp fuse is commonly used in vehicles; this indicates it can safely handle up to 30 amps before needing replacement.